 Why do you write for young readers?

-I also write for adults, but more than anything else, I like to write for young readers.
+I also write for adults, but I especially like to write for young readers.
 I was an avid reader as a kid, and books strongly influenced me.
 I lived in a very small town, but because of books, I knew a great deal about the world.
 We can live and learn through the experiences of others.
 I hope young readers do that through my books.

 How did you get started writing books for young readers?